Arackulele/GrimoraMod/README.md

 ### 2.8.81

+- **If you happen to encounter any further bugs, you may have to delete your `ModdedSaveFile.gwsave` file in your Inscryption directory.
+This is in the same directory as your main save file, SaveFile.gwsave**

 - ![Bugfix](https://i.imgur.com/CYIMfjn.png) Fixed issue with choosing a card causing a softlock.
 Apparently you can't use `.Any()` on the override choices.

 ### 2.8.8